WfBench: Workflow Benchmarks

 Warning

-Nextflow’s way of defining workflows does not support tasks with iterations i.e. tasks that depend on another instance of the same abstract task.
-Thus, the translator fails when you try to translate a workflow with iterations.
+Nextflow does not support tasks with iterations (tasks that depend on another instance of the same abstract task).
+Translation fails for workflows that include iterations.

 Pegasus